Ikebana – from the Japanese ikeru (keep alive, arrange) and hana (flower) is the traditional Japanese art of arranging flowers.

 Together with incense appreciation and the tea ceremony it is one of the traditional Japanese fine arts.

-There exist a lot of Ikebana schools and each one of them follows different styles and principles ranging from the most formal rikka style to the freestyle Sogetsu school, that promotes the individuality of people in creating personal and creative arrangements.
+There exist many Ikebana schools, each following different styles and principles.
+From the most formal rikka style to the freestyle Sogetsu school, which promotes the individuality of people in creating personal and creative arrangements.

 But besides the differences in schools and principles, there are some features that are common to all Ikebana arrangements and make it such a distinctive way of arranging flowers.

 Ikebana is much more than just placing flowers in a vessel.
 Creating an Ikebana arrangement is a way to connect with nature, admire its beauty and appreciate its finest details.
 Which makes it a great fit with biophilic design!